▪ Agency Summary: There are over 73,000 New Brunswickers living with a mobility disability. New

 ▪ Program Summary: YOU Turns, through the retention of our Strategic Coordinators and the resources

-provided by our Community Stakeholders is addressing the issue of chronic absenteeism (which is the
+provided by our Community All In Partners is addressing the issue of chronic absenteeism (which is the

 District’s priority) in schools and at the same time mental health which are related to population health